Amirarsalan-sn/dbscan_model/README.md

 <div class="cell markdown" id="LPk303PVeKWq">
+DBSCAN (Density-Based Spatial Clustering of Applications with Noise) is a popular density-based clustering algorithm used in machine learning and data mining.
+It groups together data points that are close to each other based on their density in the feature space.
 Here, I've implemented a DBSCAN model using python language from scratch.
 Lets see how it works.

 First, lets imports the libraries we want.